-1. Promote a healthy lifestyle by providing opportunities for the participation in a wide variety of sports and recreational activities, at a level appropriate for students' physical and social development.

-- 2. Teach students how to manage the cooperative and competitive requirements of sport. - 3.
-Develop acknowledge and understanding of sport's tactics, strategies and rules.
+- 1. Promote a healthy lifestyle by providing opportunities for the participation in a wide variety of sports and recreational activities, at a level appropriate for students' physical and social development. - 2.
+Teach students how to manage the cooperative and competitive requirements of sport. - 3.
+Develop, acknowledge and understand tactics, strategies and rules of various sports.